All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Temperature

-• The Fahrenheit scale is used in the USA, while Celsius is predominantly used in Great Britain for everyday purposes, although Fahrenheit is still encountered in historical contexts.
+• The Fahrenheit scale is used in the USA, while Celsius is predominantly used in Great Britain for everyday purposes, though Fahrenheit still appears in historical contexts.

 • Inch (inch) — from the Latin uncia ("one twelfth"), originally the width of a thumb.